-The increase in other income expense, net was attributable to increased expense associated with the change in fair value of the warrant during the year ended December 31, 2018 compared to the corresponding period in 2017.
-Previously, the warrant was classified as a liability, the liability was re-measured at its fair value at each balance sheet date and recorded in other expense.
-Subsequent to our IPO, the warrants are now classified as equity and no longer fair valued.
+The increase in other income (expense), net was attributable to increased income earned on our investment portfolio, associated with higher average cash balances and higher interest rates during the year ended December 31, 2019, as compared to the year ended December 31, 2018.
+This increase was partially offset with the change in fair value of the warrant during the year ended December 31, 2018.
+Previously, the warrant was classified as a liability and re-measured at its fair value at each balance sheet date and recorded in other expense.
+Subsequent to our IPO, the warrant was classified as equity and no longer valued at fair value.